Weldmicheal/ttm4175/a3/general-recipes.md

     hostname -I

+Also check if your Pi is connected to the internet:

+    ping yr.no

+Should return something like:

+    PING yr.no (160.68.205.237) 56(84) bytes of data.
+    From 193.156.90.50 icmp_seq=1 Packet filtered
+    From 193.156.90.50 icmp_seq=3 Packet filtered
+    From 193.156.90.50 icmp_seq=5 Packet filtered

+(Abort the ping by pressing `Ctrl` and `c`.

 ## SSH

 [SSH] is a protocol to securely connect to a computer.
 Via SSH you can access the command line, just as if you connected to the computer with a monitor and a keyboard.
 By default, the Pi has SSH enabled.